 31. Champs Elysees and Seine Cruise

 The Champs-Élysées is the perfect destination for those who love shopping and spending time outdoors.
-The wide sidewalks are perfect for a leisurely stroll, while the numerous cafes provide the perfect opportunity to sit and people-watch.
-It is a must-visit attraction when in Paris, especially on a sunny day.
+The wide sidewalks are perfect for a stroll, while the numerous cafes provide the perfect opportunity to sit and people-watch.
+It is a must-visit attraction in Paris, especially on a sunny day.

-Apart from shopping and eating, there are several other attractions to visit on the Champs-Élysées, including the Grand Palais and the Petit Palais, both of which are stunning museums that offer a range of exhibitions throughout the year.
+Apart from shopping and eating, there are several other attractions to visit on the Champs-Élysées, including the Grand Palais and the Petit Palais, both stunning museums that offer a range of exhibitions throughout the year.
 The Théâtre Marigny, located at the end of the avenue, is another must-see attraction that showcases a range of shows and performances throughout the year.

 While the Champs-Élysées is known for its luxurious offerings, it also offers affordable brands that cater to a wide range of budgets.
 So whether you’re looking to splurge or just enjoy the atmosphere, the Champs-Élysées is an unmissable destination for any traveler visiting Paris.